ayyan67/VolunteerMatch/README.md

 # Volunteer Match
+Volunteer Match is a comprehensive web application designed to manage volunteers and events efficiently.
+Built using Flask for the backend, PostgreSQL for the database, and HTML/CSS/JavaScript for the frontend, Volunteer Match offers robust features to streamline volunteer management.

 ![Login Page](figure_login_page.png)
 ![Page 1](figure_pages_overview.png)

-## App Preview

-Volunteer Match is a comprehensive web application designed to manage volunteers and events efficiently.
-Built using Flask for the backend, PostgreSQL for the database, and HTML/CSS/JavaScript for the frontend, Volunteer Match offers robust features to streamline volunteer management.

 ## Table of Contents